What is the Waterways Survey?

 Can I help monitor Daubenton’s bat?

 Yes!
 Daubenton’s bats fly close to water and are easy to identify.
 With a little training, you can identify and count Daubenton’s bats over a waterway near you.
 Daubenton’s bat is easy to see because it flies typically within 30cm of the water surface, often picking up insects from the water.
 It usually flies back and forth along a regular flight path.
-If you are willing to spend a couple of summer evenings walking along a river or canal while participating in important wildlife conservation work then this project is ideal for you!
+If you are willing to spend a couple of summer evenings in the month of August walking along a river or canal while participating in important wildlife conservation work then this project is ideal for you!

 Do I need experience to be involved?